 While monetary donations are an invaluable part of a nonprofit’s success, volunteers are an equally vital resource for your organization.

-We’ve already discussed how you can tap into your existing volunteers to draw in additional fundraising dollars, but there are even more ways to maximize your volunteer resources through corporate giving.
+We’ve already discussed how you can tap into your existing volunteers to draw in additional fundraising dollars, but there are even more ways to maximize your volunteer resources through corporate philanthropy.

 The goods and services will obviously vary by company, so consider what resources would be of the most use to your organization before seeking out one of these kinds of grants.
 For instance, these donations might be especially useful for fundraising events or very specific projects, like a capital campaign.